-About the Isle of Wight Bus & Coach Museum
+The Isle of Wight Bus and Coach Museum

-The Museum has a display of around 20 historic vehicles, transport artefacts, displays, photographs, a tea bar and a shop.
+The Museum has a display of around 20 historic vehicles, transport artefacts, displays, photographs, a café and shop.

 The Museum collection expanded over the years and outgrew its original Newport Quay home.
 The need to establish a permanent and secure base was satisfied in 2014 with the purchase of the former Southern Vectis depot, located on Park Road in Ryde.